 This Day in History

 The Lincolnville Museum and Cultural Center (LMCC) is a great resource to learn more about the Civil Rights Movement and African American History in St. Augustine.
 Come visit the museum as we honor Juneteenth and Cultural Heritage!
-We are located at 102 M. L. King Avenue, St. Augustine, Fl 32084.
+We are located at 102 M. L. King Avenue, St. Augustine, FL 32084.
 We are open Sunday and Monday, from 1:00 p.m. to 4:30 p.m, and Tuesday through Saturday, from 10:30 a.m to 4:30 p.m.